lungben/Curves.jl/README.md

 3. Repeat steps 1. and 2., but interpolate ˋc2ˋ to the x-values of ˋc1ˋ.
 4. Combine the results of both interpolations and create a new Curve object for the result.

 Technically, this package is based on Interpolations.jl.

+Linear, Quadratic and Cubic Spline interpolation is supported by Interpolations.jl.
+Support of log-interpolation on both axis is added by this package.

 ˋCurveˋ objects are defined to be immutable, thus every operation creates a new Curve object as output.